Chasing the elusive ICC Cricket World Cup title, Proteas coach Russell Domingo says his team are mentally strong enough to bring it home.

 The Proteas were fresh from a comprehensive 4-1 home series win over the West Indies, but performing on the bigger stage would be about winning each individual game, Domingo said.

 “They’ve won games in high-pressure situations under different conditions at different venues.
+They’ve got a real pride in their performance and they’re passionately led by a captain who plays with his heart on his sleeve.

 “All the blocks are in place to see we overcome all those challenges.”